 Most companies ask for AI.
 What they need is controlled change.

-Folium can help a buyer decide which parts of a workflow may use AI, which parts must remain human-owned, which services may be delegated, and which conditions should pause expansion.
-That is how a useful proof becomes a durable operating capability instead of another unsupported tool.
+Folium can help a buyer decide which parts of a process may use AI, which parts must remain human-owned, which services may be delegated, and which conditions should pause expansion.
+That is how a useful result becomes a durable operating capability instead of another unsupported tool.

 Offer ladder

-Folium offers a staged path for businesses that want AI capability without wandering into tool sprawl, private-data risk, or production promises before the evidence exists.
+Folium offers a staged path for businesses that want AI capability without wandering into tool sprawl, private-data risk, or production promises before the records exist.

 Start